- Annapolis Junction, MD, USA

 - Provide technical direction for the development, engineering, interfacing, integration, and testing of specific components of complex hardware/software systems to include requirements elicitation, analysis and functional allocation, conducting systems requirements reviews, developing concepts of operation and interface standards, developing system architectures, and performing technical/non-technical assessment and management as well as end-to-end flow analysis

 - Develop scenarios (threads) and an Operational Concept that describes the interactions between the system, the user, and the environment, that satisfies operational, support, maintenance, and disposal needs

 - Conduct quantitative analysis in non-functional system performance areas like Reliability, Maintainability, Vulnerability, Survivability, Producibility, etc.)

 - Establish and follow a formal procedure for coordinating system integration activities among multiple teams, ensuring complete coverage of all interfaces

-- SITEC is not sponsoring clearances so candidates who do not meet the requirements will not be considered.
+- TS/SCI with Poly.
+SITEC is not sponsoring clearances so candidates who do not meet the requirements will not be considered.

 - Must be a U.S. Citizen

 - Bachelor's degree in System Engineering, Computer Science, Information Systems, Engineering Science, Engineering Management, or related discipline from an accredited college or university is required.
 Five (5) years of additional SE experience may be substituted for a bachelor's degree.

 - Twenty (20) years' experience as a SE in programs and contracts of similar scope, type and complexity is required.
 Demonstrated experience in planning and leading Systems Engineering efforts is required.